FOUNDERS FORUM EVENTS LLP

 In relation to the Gala, we may collect, use, store and transfer different kinds of personal information about you which we have grouped together follows:

 - Identity Data includes first name, last name, title nationality, gender, job title, company, headshot photo and biography.

 - Contact Data includes business address, address, telephone numbers and professional and/or social network profile details.

 - Financial Data includes bank details so that we can pay for the services you provide (if this is part of the contractual arrangements between us).

 - Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

 - Usage Data includes information about how you use our website.

 - Marketing and Communications Data includes your preferences in receiving marketing or other communications from us.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal information but is not considered personal information in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate data about attendance at our events and disclose the results of such Aggregated Data (which is not personally identifiable) to our sponsors, partners, service providers, group companies and/or other third parties for marketing or promotional purposes.
+For example, we may aggregate data about attendance at our Gala and disclose the results of such Aggregated Data (which is not personally identifiable) to our sponsors, partners, service providers, group companies and/or other third parties for marketing or promotional purposes.